SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/global-functions/setFromCgi.md

 so.topic: reference
 ---

+# setFromCgi()

 Set all the elements of the associated screen from the global CGI instance.
-This is normally done when a screen is loaded/reloaded, but after the load script.
+This is normally done when a screen is loaded/reloaded but after the load script.
 This function allows one to force this element initialization in the script, so that values may be accessed.